LEIC-ES-2021-22/3LEIC09T1/README.md

 ## Requirements

-#### Functional
-- The system should send a notification whenever the user has an upcoming class
-- The system should send a notification whenever it is getting near the tuition payment due date
-- The system should allow the user to edit which notifications he wishes to receive and when

 #### Nonfunctional
 - The system should be developped using Flutter version 2.0.*
 - The system should be available and fully functional for both IOS and Android devices